3xBJ/hydeout-jekyll-starter/_drafts/events-or-how-i-stopped-worrying-and-love-the-clr.md

 ---
 layout: post
-title: 'Chapter 2: How the compiler deal withs delegates'
+title: How the compiler deal withs delegates
 excerpt: ''
 date:
 last_modified_at: